chrokh/lit/README.md

     Execute queries and collect results.
     Use --limit=N to limit the number of queries to N.

+  lit add [<tag>+]
+    Add new tag to the list of available tags.
+    Separate tags with spaces to add multiple tags at once.

   lit help
     This screen.
 ```